BEAST-Fitting/beast/docs/generating_asts.rst

 pick_models:  Samples the model grid and outputs models that fit within the mag limits.

+pick_positions: Uses the observed stellar catalog to distribution the artificial stars in a similar spatial pattern to the observed catalog

 Parameters
 ==========
    Input parameters in datamodel needed for creating AST lists: